Château de Pregny: History

 The château was built in 1858 by the Swiss banker, Adolphe Carl de Rothschild, who died childless in 1900.
 He bequeathed to a cousin, Maurice de Rothschild of the Rothschild banking family of France, who in turn left it to his son, Edmond Adolphe de Rothschild.

 During World War II, Château de Pregny escaped the Nazi looting that befell many other Rothschild properties across Europe.

-In 1957, following the death of Maurice de Rothschild, he bequeathed his estate to the State of Geneva while retaining a right of usufruct for the Rothschild family.
+Maurice de Rothschild bequeathed his estate to the State of Geneva upon his death in 1957, retaining a right of usufruct for the Rothschild family.
 The chateau was then occupied by his son, Edmond de Rothschild, and his wife, Nadine.
 From 2017 to 2021, the chateau was inhabited by Benjamin de Rothschild and his wife, Ariane, and then, following his death, solely by the latter.